Configure Windows TCP/IP Settings.

 2. Before you begin, read the before you begin.

-3. Select Role or Feature based installation.
+3. Select Role or Feature-based installation.

-4. Select destination server.
+4. Select the destination server.

 5. Tick the Active Directory Domain Services checkbox.